 Media portals improve access to reporting jobs, info. on rights

 To celebrate World Press Freedom Day, Birzeit University’s Media Department and Taghyeer Social Media Initiative launched on May 3, 2017 two online platforms, “Birzeit Online” and “You Know.”
-In attendance were the Minister of Education and Higher Education Sabri Saidam, Birzeit University president Abdellatif Abuhijleh, and the dean of the Faculty of Arts Majdi Malki.
+In attendance were the Minister of Education and Higher Education Sabri Saidam, Birzeit University president Abdullatif Abuhijleh, and the dean of the Faculty of Arts Majdi Malki.

 “Birzeit Online” is a website that reflects critical issues facing Palestinian youth through feature stories, articles, and reports written by the students of the Department of Media.